Gazok/Demos/README.md

 Demos
 =====

-A few small pygame programs
+A few small programs to teach me things
+(Code is in branches)